-In addition we have received the outcome of our annual compliance check from Internal Audit in relation to the funds compliance with TPR Code of Practice 14 along with a number of other audit reviews of the fund and its administration.
+In addition we have continued to monitor the fund's compliance with TPR Code of Practice 14 along with a number of other audit reviews of the fund and its administration.
 The LPB welcomed the actions being implemented by the fund to ensure it fully complies with the Code and improve the control framework around the Administration of the APF.

-The LPB noted the growing administration pressures from more employers joining the fund as well as new TPR requirements in respect of record keeping and data quality.
-In light of this the LPB supported the need to future proof the level and quality of administration services to fund members in the forthcoming review of the fund's administration strategy.
+The LPB noted the growing administration pressures from more employers joining the fund as well as new Scheme Advisory Board requirements in respect of scheme specific data.
+In light of this the LPB supported the need to future proof the level and quality of administration services as set out in the Fund's administration strategy.